PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 ### Step 3 (Turn on IP forwarding)
 ><cite>Now we turn on the IP forwarding on Host M, so it will forward the packets between A and B.</cite>

-we can do so by running the following command on M:
+This can be done by running the following command on M:

 ```sh
 sysctl net.ipv4.ip_forward=1